 3. Myth: Starving and skipping meals may speed up your weight loss journey

-Reality: No matter what the fad diets may claim, starving and skipping meals is not a sustainable weight loss strategy.
-You can keep yourself away from food only till a certain extent, and once you break you tend to eat anything and everything that comes your way, that too in great quantity-leading to calorie overload.
+Reality: No matter what the fad diets may claim, starving and skipping meals is not a sustainable weight-loss strategy.
+You can keep yourself away from food only to a certain extent, and once you break you tend to eat anything and everything that comes your way, that too in great quantity-leading to calorie overload.
+Keep eating at regular intervals, this way you remain satiated for longer spells and keep a safe distance from fried and fattening foods.
+While you are at it, make sure you are practicing portion control and also ensuring a thorough check on the kind of food that you are eating.
+If you are even slightly wary of the ingredients used.
+Do not have it, instead grab a fruit or some nuts.

 4. Myth: One Must Work Out On An Empty Stomach